When presented with a problem I like to find a simple, inexpensive, effective and often novel or innovative solution.

 In removing the leather, it quickly became obvious that this was not the original seat covering.
-Not only had the seats been previously upholstered, but as I took off each layer of upholstery I discovered another layer underneath, until after the forth layer I eventually reached the original padding.
+Not only had the seats been previously upholstered, but as I took off each layer of upholstery, I discovered another layer underneath until after the fourth layer, I eventually reached the original padding.

-- Red leather (as the most resent covering).
+- Red leather (as the most recent covering).

 - Large flowers on a golden background.